Last Updated: 17th June 2021

 - High-end monitor are anything over $350

-Choosing the right monitor for your setup can be a tricky old process, even more so when you consider the amount of value for money options that currently flood today’s market.
+Choosing the right gaming monitor for your setup can be a tricky old process, even more so when you consider the amount of value for money options that currently flood today’s market.
 So, before deciding which is the best for you, make sure you ask yourself the following questions:

 Is Higher Refresh Rate Better?

-The refresh rate of your monitor is a unit of measurement that lets you know how many times the monitor physically refreshes the image it’s displaying.
+The refresh rate of your gaming monitor is a unit of measurement that lets you know how many times the monitor physically refreshes the image it’s displaying.
 It’s measured in hertz (Hz) and can have a serious impact on the overall gaming experience the monitor provides.